Safety Clothing Information

 Safety clothing regards items of personal protective equipment (PPE) that are intended to keep the wearer safe from needless risk and danger.
 Individuals exposed to fire, extreme heat or chill, hostile weather, toxic chemicals, puncture or ballistic risks, contaminants, electrical charge, or low visibility should be outfitted with appropriate attire to minimize risks.

-This guide does not chronicle the following, which have separate editorials: ear protection; eyewear; face shields; fall arrest systems; footwear; helmets and hardhats; respirators and dusk masks; safety gloves; and welding gloves, helmets/goggles, and clothing.
+This guide does not chronicle the following PPE, which have separate editorials: ear protection; eyewear; face shields; fall arrest systems; footwear; helmets and hardhats; respirators and dusk masks; safety gloves; and welding gloves, helmets/goggles, and welding jackets and clothing.

 The proficiency of safety clothing is dependent upon the material and design of construction.
 Items of safety apparel typically have an explicit purpose and the garment may not be suitable for applications outside of the manufacturer's recommendation.
 In many territories employers are required to assess occupational risks, provide PPE, and train employees in its usefulness.
 Safety clothing is generally considered as the last line of defense from peril and safety policies are the best means of protecting personnel from injury.
 Alas, safety clothing remains an integral part for all individuals exposed to adverse industrial processes.